section-engineering-education/engineering-education/articles/support-vector-machines/index.md

 ​

 ### Conclusion
-So far we've looked at the support vector machines concept from the mathematical perspective. we've also looked at its implementation in scikikit-learn.
-Support vector machines are very powerful and have a lot more applications but this should get one started.
+So far, we've looked at the support vector machines concept from the mathematical perspective. we've also looked at its implementation in scikikit-learn.
+Support vector machines are very powerful and have a lot more applications, but this should get one started.
+---
+Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)